segfault/quickfix-py-package/README.md

 This project is an update to run with latest changes, and compile and distribute a package in Python 3 with SSL support.

-(Ruby is not supported as in the original project.)

 # Why

 The original package is not being maintained.

 # Build Instructions